 4. What required courses will transfer?

 Only electives (200-level courses) will transfer.
-Core courses (Econometrics, Intermediate Microeconomics, and Intermediate Macroeconomics) will not transfer.
+Core courses (Statistics, Econometrics, Microeconomic Theory, and Macroeconomic Theory) will not transfer.

 5. How long will the approval process take?